 Thin Line and Footless Cleats: Designed for small pulley conveyors, these cleats are generally only available in urethane and use the HF welding method.
 Although thinner than PVC T-cleats, these cleats are very durable and cut resistant.
 Depending on size and style required, thin line and footless cleats are available in white, black, blue, beige, green, and clear.

 We have the ability to deliver the thermoplastic belt cleat that you desire, regardless of the specific requirements that your application has.
-Looking for even more possibilities?
-Get in touch with us right away to launch the conversation.
+Get in touch with our team today to learn more about our full scope of cleating possibilities.